Willem3141/knighttest/README.md

 # knighttest
-Quick-and-dirty unit test runner for KnightOS
+A quick-and-dirty unit test runner for KnightOS.
+This still is heavy work in progress.

+Note: running more than one test currently does not work.